 And every single time, I asked the same question: why is no one teaching this?

-Because it wasn't rare insight.
-It wasn't advanced clinical theory.
-It was basic, foundational context — the kind that makes your own history stop feeling like a character flaw and start feeling like a response to something real.
-And people were encountering it by accident, if at all.
+This isn't rare insight.
+It isn't advanced clinical theory.
+It's basic, foundational context — the kind that makes your own history stop feeling like a character flaw and start feeling like a response to something real.
+And people are encountering it by accident, if at all.

 At some point it stopped feeling like curiosity and started feeling like responsibility.
 I had lived inside the system long enough to see exactly where it breaks.
 I already had the pieces.
 So I stopped waiting for the system to fix itself and started building.